anneaxie/w4111-Databases/HW_Assignments/HW1_Template/README.md

 file.
 My understanding is that unit_tests.py is not a necessary file, as I conducted tests for both RDBDataTable.py and CSVDataTable.py separately in rdb_table_tests.py and csv_table_tests.py, respectively.

+Import statements are stemmed from HW_Assignments (eg. BaseDataTable is imported with the file path HW_Assignments.HW1_Template.src.BaseDataTable).
+This is simply due to the way I loaded the file in PyCharm and the way I did git init.
 ------------------------------------------------------------------
 RDBDataTable